 Dairy free scones are delicious—you’ll never know these are vegan!

-Store any uneaten scones in an airtight container.
+Store scones in an airtight container.
 They will keep at room temperature up to 2–3 days or in the fridge for up to 5–6 days.
 You can even freeze scones.
 Either place them in freezer bags or in a freezer-friendly container and freeze.
 They will keep up to 2 months in the freezer.

 Are Scones Vegan?